Skip to content

 • shared builder workflows live under factory_app/workflows/

-• active app workspaces consume that factory layer through multi-root workflow loading; any product-owned overlay registry lives in the product workspace, not in this repo
+• app/product hosts bind to the active app root's workflows/ directory; any product-owned overlay registry lives in the product workspace, not in this repo

 4. App workspace